 When beginning a weight loss plan, many people switch to drinking diet soda as a healthier, calorie-free alternative.

-While diet soda lacks sugar content, it can still affect your overall health in the same ways as sugary drinks, as it has been shown to contribute to weight gain, type-2 Diabetes, and heart problems [3].
+While diet soda lacks sugar content, it can still affect your overall health in the same ways as sugary drinks, as an article published on Penn Medicine, says it's been shown to contribute to weight gain, type-2 Diabetes, and heart problems [3].

 It is best to eliminate all soda altogether when wanting to drop pounds and practice healthy eating.
 You will lower your calorie intake, and you may experience numerous other health benefits like reducing tooth decay, heart issues, and type-2 Diabetes.